Loup-ROM/sailfish-santoni/README.md

 ## SailfishOS for Redmi 4X (santoni)

 After months of trial and error, finally booted SailfishOS.

+> SailfishOS is a general purpose Linux distribution used commonly as a mobile operating system combining the Linux kernel for a particular hardware platform, the open-source Mer core stack of middleware, a proprietary UI contributed by Jolla or an open source UI, and other third-party components.

+**THIS IS NOT ANDROID**. it's *SailfishOS* a **Community Port**, what does it mean? = **No APK Support**.

-### Before we start, the classic disclaimer:
+### The classic disclaimer:

 ```
  /*